skze/bibliotheca/PM-quality-intro.md

 > objective: reduce variability -= in order to increase quality

-### Applyting Agile in projects
+#### Agile

-- focuses on SW development
+The Agile framework is popular within the context of SW development.
+It tries to address known issues with traditional SW developement
-- previous methodolofies where slow, costly and frustrating for SW development
+methodologies: slow pace, costly, difficult to adapt to changing requirements and frustrating for SW development.
-- Agile manifesto - new approach to manage SW projects
+The [Agile Manifesto](https://www.agilealliance.org/agile101/the-agile-manifesto/) provide a new approach to manage SW projects, focusing on people, communication and working SW rather than traditional process-heavy approaches.

-here are the main values:
+Within this framework, teams are typically self-organized and work in small increments called sprints.
+This way it is possible to accomodate any cange or

-> Individuals and interations over processes and tools
+Main Values:
-> working SW over comprehensive documentation
+* *Individuals and interations over processes and tools*
-> customer collaboration over contract negotiation
+* *Working SW over comprehensive documentation*
-> responding to change over following a plan
+* *Customer collaboration over contract negotiation*

-this leads to a faster, more effective process to SW development
+* *Responding to change over following a plan*

 another key aspect is that work gets done in smaller increments - called sprints
 > mini-project with short timeline